Draft Communications Data Bill: Justification

-Though the bill had been mentioned in the context of terrorism and child sexual abuse, the powers could be used against minor crimes such as fly tipping.
+Though the bill had been mentioned in the context of terrorism and child sexual abuse, the powers could have been used against minor crimes such as fly tipping.

 Reactions

 A survey by YouGov, commissioned by Big Brother Watch, found that 71% of Britons "did not trust that the data will be kept secure", and half described the proposal as "bad value for the money" as opposed to 12% calling it "good value".
 At the RSA Conference Europe 2012, Jimmy Wales said the bill "will force many relatively small companies to hang on to data that they would not otherwise retain, which puts the data at risk".
-Wales told MPs that Wikipedia would take action to hinder monitoring of users' interests by encrypting all communication to the UK by default if UK ISPs are mandated to track which pages on the site are visited.
+Wales told MPs that Wikipedia would take action to hinder monitoring of users' interests by encrypting all communication to the UK by default if UK ISPs were mandated to track which pages on the site were visited.

-Speaking at the launch of the World Wide Web Foundation's Web Index Tim Berners-Lee (inventor of the World Wide Web) talking about the bill stated "In Britain, like in the US, there has been a series of Bills that would give government very strong powers to, for example, collect data.
+Speaking at the launch of the World Wide Web Foundation's Web Index, Tim Berners-Lee (inventor of the World Wide Web) talking about the bill, stated "In Britain, like in the US, there has been a series of Bills that would give government very strong powers to, for example, collect data.
 I am worried about that."
 He added, "If the UK introduces draconian legislation that allows the Government to block websites or to snoop on people, which decreases privacy, in future indexes they may find themselves farther down the list".

 Controversy

-There are several main areas of controversy.
+There were several main areas of controversy.

 Patient and doctor private communication

-As of November 2015, no ISP has announced or made public how they will handle and store information securely.
+As of November 2015, no ISP had announced or made public how they would handle and store information securely.

 Physical limitations

-From costs to how to power the machines, there are incredibly tough technical issues facing ISPs and some they might not be able to overcome.
-The sheer volume of data will push hardware software and network technologies beyond their design.
+From costs to how to power the machines, there were incredibly tough technical issues facing ISPs including some they might not be able to overcome.
+The sheer volume of data would have pushed hardware, software and network technologies beyond their design.

 ISPs to retain logs for 12 months

-The bill proposed that the obligation imposed on ISP providers to retain data about their clients online activities is vastly expanded.
-The current legislation allows ISP providers to retain information on clients for business purposes with a maximum time limit of 12 months.
-The proposed legislation will oblige communication service providers (CSPs) to retain a variety of information for 12 months and make this information available to state authorities upon request.
-The UK Internet Services Providers' Association (ISPA) have issued a statement raising concerns about the impact on the competitiveness of UK CSPs as it creates a less attractive and more onerous environment in which companies have to work.
-The ISPA also question whether there is a need to expand the scope of data retention requirements and requested a more detailed explanation of what, in practice, will be required of them.
+The bill proposed that the obligation imposed on ISPs to retain data about their clients' online activities would be vastly expanded.
+The existing legislation allowed ISPs to retain information on clients for business purposes with a maximum time limit of 12 months.
+The proposed legislation would have obliged communication service providers (CSPs) to retain a variety of information for 12 months and make this information available to state authorities upon request.
+The UK Internet Services Providers' Association (ISPA) issued a statement raising concerns about the impact on the competitiveness of UK CSPs as it would have created a less attractive and more onerous environment in which the companies would have to work.
+The ISPA also questioned whether there was a need to expand the scope of data retention requirements and requested a more detailed explanation of what, in practice, would be required of them.